CodeTechDoll/AkademicAssistant/game_rules/character_creation/ancestries/angels.md

 **Angelic Choir**: Angels belong to one of the Orders within the Angelic Choir.
 During character creation, players choose their angel's Order, which provides unique abilities and skills based on their domain.

-### Angelic Orders

-Players can choose their character's Angelic Order, granting them unique abilities and skills associated with their Order's domain:

 #### The Crown

 Angels of the Crown Order gain a single boost die on Leadership checks.